Updated: March 17, 2023

 5. Shop around

 I don’t literally mean that you should go to the mall and shop.
-What this means is that you should take time to go around, see, ask and learn about all the investment options that’s available and compatible to you.
+What this means is that you should take time to go around, see, ask and learn about all the investment options that are available and compatible with you.

 This could take some time – and that’s okay.
 In the meantime, while you’re still “shopping”, you can let your money earn a few bucks inside a short-term zero-risk time deposit.